Skip to main content

 Qualitative data analysis AI tools compared

-The same evidence habit applies to AI tools that cite sources, literature review software, systematic review tools, and source-heavy research paper synthesis.
-Citations are useful only when the reader can inspect the passage behind the claim.
+The same rule applies to AI tools that cite sources, literature review software, systematic review tools, and research paper synthesis.

 Build a source-linked theme table in Atlas